 - Household income is at or below the county income limit (150% of their county’s Area Median Income, based on federal limits set for this program);

-- Own and live in a single family home, condo, permanently affixed manufactured home or property with up to four units.
+- Own and live in a single-family home, condo, permanently affixed manufactured home or property with up to four units; and

 My application was denied.
 However, I believe I may now qualify based on recent program updates.
 Can I re-apply?

 The California Mortgage Relief Program encourages applicants who were previously denied to re-apply if they believe they meet the updated eligibility criteria.
 Applicants can re-apply by submitting a new application at CaMortgageRelief.org.